fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 The Solutionism Trap
 ^^^^^^^^^^^^^^^^^^^^

-Selbst et al. [#4]_ define this as a "failure to recognize the possibility that the best solution to a problem may not involve technology".

-It is the practice of assuming that a machine learning algorithm is the best solution to a problem.

-Example 1:

-Example 2:
+This trap occurs when data scientists assume that the best solution to a problem involves technology, and fail to recognize other possible solutions outside of this realm.

-One area where this manifests in contexts in which the definition "fairness" changes or is dependent on a political context.
-When this happens, models become obsolete.
-Another area where this manifests is when the question at hand requires a computationally intractable solution.
+One area where this manifests in is within contexts in which the definition "fairness" changes or is dependent on a political context.

+Example: consider the problem of internet connectivity in rural communities.
+An example of the solutionism trap is assuming that by studying internet speed in these regions, policies and deals can be arranged to reduce the price of internet access.
+However, if there are additional socio-economic problems within a community, for example lack of education, infrastructure, information technology and health services, then an algorithmic solution purely focused on internet speed will fail to meaningfully address the needs of the community.

 The Ripple Effect Trap
 ^^^^^^^^^^^^^^^^^^^^^^